The ABCDEs of Cover

 We all know the difference between cover and concealment, and we know that most of the things that work for cover on a movie set in Hollywood don’t really work anywhere else.

-Obviously, as Clint Smith points out, what defines cover is partially determined by what’s trying to punch through it.
+Obviously, as Clint Smith points out, what constitutes cover is partially determined by what’s trying to punch through it.
 Many things are “cover” if the enemy is shooting .25 ACP at you.
 A dumpster or construction equipment might be cover from most small arms.
 Not many things in our day-to-day environment will protect us from 12.7mm or .50 Browning.

 Some things we consider cover, like automobiles, are mostly, at best, shielding–something that might slow or turn a bullet, rather than stopping it.